 This comes with the fairly basic WD Backup software, which can also facilitate local backup scheduling.
 It’s nothing fancy, but it does included optional 256-bit AES hardware encryption that allows you to password protect your drive.
 This kind of protection is crucial for storing financial and legal documents.

 The instructions are a little sparse, but the drive works easily without fiddling with any settings.
-If you hunger for the most powerful portable drive, the significantly upgraded WD My Passport Pro offers dual-drive RAID storage, an integrated Thunderbolt cable, and a 4TB option.

 8. LaCie Rugged Mini 1 TB